 Table A1 (model 1) reports the effect of each stress testing framework since the inception of the EU stress tests that began in 2009.
-For 2011, we find that total loans decreased by approximately 4.9 p.p., suggesting that the earliest stress tests significantly affected the stress-tested banks.
+For 2011, we find that total loans decreased by approximately 4.9 p.p., suggesting that the earliest stress tests significantly affected the stresstested banks.
 Surprisingly, we find no-significant results for the decline in total loans until 2018, which shows a reduction of nearly 5.5 p.p. in total loans.

 Next, we turn our attention to mortgage loan origination.
 Remarkably, we find an increase in mortgage originations relative to the banks in the control group for the earliest stress testing years.
 For example, for the first 2010 stress test that includes a richer set of results, we find that the stress-tested bank increases mortgage loans by 27.2 p.p.
-In the next stress testing year, there was also an increase in mortgage lending by 28 p.p. and 21 p.p. for 2011 and 2013, respectively.
+In the next stress testing year, there is also an increase in mortgage lending by 28 p. p. and 21 p.p. in 2011 and 2013, respectively.
 A possible explanation for this result may be related to changes in financial regulation of the U.S. banking system.
 Chakraborty et al. (2020) argue that during the financial crisis, the FED engaged in quantitative easing which mainly targeted the purchase of MBS (Mortgage-backed securities).
-During this period, Chakraborty et al. (2020) note that a number of banks would seek to originate more mortgage lending while reducing commercial lending.
-Given this purchase programme conducted by the FED, banks across the globe might have had incentives to originate additional mortgage lending.
-Furthermore, Konietschke et al. (2022) document that for the EU banks would reduce risky lending and allocate funding to safer loan types.
+Chakraborty et al. (2020) note that a number of banks sought to originate more mortgage lending while reducing commercial lending.
+Given the purchase programme conducted by the FED, banks across the globe might have had incentives to originate additional mortgage lending.
+Furthermore, Konietschke et al. (2022) document that EU banks reduced risky lending and allocated funding to safer loan types.

-The finding corroborates the evidence for the U.S. administered stress tests, highlighting that bank lending decisions were most influential for the earliest stress test, and the effect of the exercises weakens over time (Calem et al., 2020; Acharya et al., 2018).
+This finding corroborates the evidence for the U.S. administered stress tests, highlighting that bank lending decisions were most influential in the earliest stress test, and the effect of the exercises has weakened over time (Calem et al., 2020; Acharya et al., 2018).